DanielFGray/reactblog/content/posts/rest-js.md

 $ npm install --save body-parser
 ```

-Then add it to the imports:
+Then add it to the imports at the top:

 ``` javascript
 const bodyParser = require('body-parser')